kiranmak/me/_pages/resume.md

 {% include base_path %}

 ## Professional Overview
-Results-driven Network Architect and Tech Lead with over two decades of experience in prominent network technology corporations.
-I specialize in designing and developing cutting-edge edge routing and switching components on IOS-XR and IOS platforms, demonstrating a track record of solving high-availability and scalability challenges within distributed systems.
-My leadership is recognized in key areas, including Dataplane programmability, network slicing, and industrial IoT.
+Results-driven **Network Architect** and **Technical Lead** with over 20 years of experience in leading network technology corporations.
+Expertise in designing and developing cutting-edge **edge routing** and **switching components** on IOS-XR and IOS platforms, with a proven ability to solve high-availability and scalability challenges in distributed systems.
+Recognized for leadership in **Dataplane programmability**, **network slicing**, and **industrial IoT**, with a strong focus on next-generation network technologies.

+### Core Competencies

+- Network Architecture & Protocol Design (Service Provider, Datacenter, Cellular, IoT)
+- Carrier-Grade Software Development (MPLS, VPLS, QoS, Policy-Based Routing)
+- In-Network Service-Aware Technologies for 5G/B5G/6G
+- Toolsets: XDP, eBPF, P4
+- Standards Development Organizations (IETF, ITU, ETSI) Leadership
+- Collaboration with Research Communities (IEEE, ACM)
+- Mentorship & Technical Training for Graduate Students

-## Industry and Standards Development Organizations Experience
+### Industry & Standards Development Experience

-- Developed carrier-grade software for ISP markets (MPLS, VPLS, QoS, Policy-based routing).
+- Designed carrier-grade software for ISP markets, specializing in **MPLS**, **VPLS**, **QoS**, and **policy-based routing**.
-- In-depth knowledge of network architectures and protocols in service provider, datacenter, cellular, home, industrial, and IoT networks.
+- Deep expertise in network architectures across service providers, datacenters, cellular networks, home networks, industrial systems, and IoT.
-- Focus on next-gen in-network service-aware technologies for 5G/B5G and industry automation.
+- Focused on next-gen service-aware technologies for 5G/B5G networks and industrial automation.
-- Working knowledge of toolsets XDP, eBPF, P4, etc.
+- Hands-on experience with advanced toolsets like **XDP**, **eBPF**, and **P4** for network programmability.
-- Proven and successful collaborations with internal and external partners.
+- Successfully collaborated with internal teams and external partners to drive innovation.
-- Led initiatives in SDOs (IETF, ITU, ETSI) and research community (IEEE, ACM).
+- Played a key role in initiatives within SDOs (e.g., IETF, ITU, ETSI) and contributed to research communities (IEEE, ACM).

 ## Current Position
 **Independent Contributor**
-Currently, I am enjoying my break from routine work by learning new technologies and honing my development skills.
-My last employment provided me a lot of opportunities to work with the universities and collaborate through open standards and open source.
+Currently, I enjoy learning new technologies.
+My last project provided me a lot of opportunities to work with the universities and collaborate through open standards and open source.
 My current playground is open source routing on Linux data planes.
 I have taken interest in building, provisioning and learning about these.

 **Senior Principal Research Engineer**

-*Futurewei Technologies, Santa Clara, CA, USA*
-*Nov, 2013 – Apr 2024*
+**Futurewei Technologies**, *Santa Clara, CA, USA* *Nov, 2013 – Apr 2024*

 - Conduct industry research on next-gen (5G/B5G/6G) network technologies.
 Played a critical role in modeling fixed network services to complement 5G wireless applications.
 The specification is available at FG-NET-2030 as [New Services and Capabilities](https://www.itu.int/en/ITU-T/focusgroups/net2030/Documents/Gap_analysis_and_use_cases.pdf).